wp-plugins/addthis/readme.txt

 == Changelog ==

+= 5.0.13 =
+* Fixing XSS bug in the administrative panel

 = 5.0.12 =
 * Fixing a bug that resets settings to defaults during the upgrade for users in AddThis mode
 * Reverting to pre-5.0.9 settings of plugin for upgrades from 5.0.9, 5.0.10 and 5.0.11